 Warby Parker is a mid-range glasses brand well known for its direct-to-consumer model that cuts out the middle-man to sell glasses to consumers at an affordable price.
 The brand was founded in 2010 and has seen significant growth due to the perception of the glasses being good quality for the price.
 Warby Parker sells its glasses through its impressively easy-to-use homepage and its physical retail locations.

 Zenni Optical sells affordable glasses at a price few companies can match.
 While older than Warby Parker, it is still relatively new to the eyewear game, having been founded in 2003.
 The company also uses a direct-to-consumer model and it sells its frames through its website.
 The brand does not have a physical retail outlet, which presumably helps keep costs down.
+You can find out more about the brand in our full Zenni Optical Review.

 What are the Collections Like?